PM Lee, DPM Heng congratulate Hong Kong as it marks handover anniversary

 Mr Heng expressed confidence that under Mr John Lee, and with the central government's strong support, "Hong Kong will enjoy peace, stability, and prosperity, with the 'one country, two systems' as its guiding framework".

-"Singapore looks forward to continue growing our partnership with Hong Kong under your leadership, including in the Guangdong-Hong Kong-Macau Greater Bay Area and the Belt and Road Initiative, for the mutual benefit of our peoples," he told Mr John Lee.
+"Singapore looks forward to continue growing our partnership with Hong Kong under your leadership, including in the Guangdong-Hong Kong-Macau Greater Bay Area and the Belt and Road Initiative, for the mutual benefit of our peoples," he told the Hong Kong leader.